cronica-it/.github/profile/README.md

 - [`docusaurus-chronology`](https://github.com/cronica-it/docusaurus-chronology) -
   a fork of the Docusaurus project, with enhancements for blogs with historical content
 - [`.github`](https://github.com/cronica-it/.github) -
-  A special GitHub repository, ith the top README page.
+  A special GitHub repository, with the top README page.

 The main web site content is in Romanian.
 The repositories `imagini` and `arhiva` also have Romanian names, since they are logically part of the main web.